PrintSpool/PrintSpool/README.md

 How to try it out
 ==================

-1. Install construct-daemon on your printer's computer (see next section)
+1. Install construct-daemon on your printer's computer/raspberry pi/old laptop (see Install)
-2. Install [tegh][1] on your computer (this will allow you to remotely control your printer)
+2. Install [tegh][1] on your laptop (this will allow you to remotely control your printer)
 3. Open the command line and type `type [ENTER]`.
 Select your printer and start controlling your printer for fun an profit.